danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 The `multisearchable` macro adds an Active Record `after_save` callback that extracts the configured attributes and writes (or updates) the corresponding row in `pg_search_documents`.

-Because this callback only runs on future saves, you need to explicitly backfill existing records once to generate their initial search documents.
+Because this callback only runs on future saves, you need to explicitly backfill existing records to generate their initial search documents.
 The gem provides a command you can run at the Rails console:

 ```ruby
 PgSearch::Multisearch.rebuild(Recipe)
 ```

 The `rebuild` step creates one search document for every recipe in the database.
 Each `pg_search_documents` row corresponds to a single `Recipe` record: the `searchable_type` column identifies the model (`"Recipe"`) and the `searchable_id` column points to the recipe's `id`.
-The `content` column is populated from the attributes declared in the `against:` option of `multisearchable—in this example, just `:title`.
+The `content` column is populated from the attributes declared in the `against:` option of `multisearchable`, which in this example, is just `:title`.

 You can verify this in a Rails database console (`bin/rails db`):